 An airless tire, or non-pneumatic tire, is a hard rubber option.
 These tires won’t go flat, and they can handle heavy loads without requiring too much effort on your part – which can be especially important when you’re pushing a wheelbarrow up a hill.

-Number of Tires
+Number of Wheels

 One-wheel types offer excellent maneuverability – you can take turns and more easily push it up narrow ramps (like into a truck bed).
 They’re also great over gravel, rocks, and uneven terrain.